 CERCLA, 42 U.S.C. §§ 9601 et seq. provides a legal framework for addressing injuries to the nation's natural resources resulting from releases of hazardous substances.
 CERCLA, also known as the Superfund Act, establishes liability for injury to, destruction of, loss of, or loss of use of natural resources caused by the release of hazardous substances and authorizes recovery of natural resource damages for such injuries.
-Natural resource trustees are responsible, under CERCLA, for restoring, rehabilitating, replacing, or acquiring the equivalent of natural resources.
+Natural resource trustees are responsible, under CERCLA, for restoring, rehabilitating, replacing, or acquiring the equivalent of natural resources injured by hazardous substance releases and losses of services provided by those natural resources.
 CERCLA also establishes a hazard ranking system known as the National Priorities List for assessing and responding to the most contaminated sites from the list as the primary priority.
 CERCLA should also be considered in conjunction with the OPA and the National Oil and Hazardous Substances Pollution Contingency Plan (National Contingency Plan).